muse-amuse/zulip-pingbot/README.md

 # zulip-pingbot

+**NOTE**: This repo is now obsolete.
+See the [status](https://github.com/muse-amuse/status) repo

-Simple pingbot that notifies on zulip, if websites are down
+Simple pingbot that notifies on zulip, if websites are down.

 ## Setup

 The pingbot runs on Heroku and pings the sites listed in `domains.txt` every 10 minutes.

 ## Deploys